Luiz-Hen-Reis/rails-jwt-authentication-example/README.md

-# This is a JWT authentication via API example for me use in the future.
+# This is a JWT authentication via rails API example for me to use in the future.